k-ujihara/NCDK/README.md

 Getting Started
 ---------------

-Most of codes are written in C\#.
+Most of codes are written in C&#35;.
 You can learn NCDK from CDK documents, NCDKTests and NCDKDisplayTests project.

-* NCDK -- Core module of NCDK
+* NCDK -- Core module of NCDK.
 * NCDK.Display -- Depiction module of NCDK.
 It is based on WPF.
+* NCDK.RDF --- RDF functions.
+* NCDK.Legacy --- Legacy modules.
-* NCDK.Tests -- Unit tests for NCDK
+* NCDK.Tests -- Unit tests for NCDK.
-* NCDK.DisplayTests -- Unit tests for NCDK.Display
+* NCDK.DisplayTests -- Unit tests for NCDK.Display.
+* NCDK.RDFTests --- Unit test for NCDK.RDF.
+* NCDK.LegacyTests --- Unit test for NCDK.Legacy.
 * MolViewer -- MOL file viewer, which can depict SMILES.
 It includes WPF control to show molecular/reaction.
-* Documentation -- Sandcastle Help File Builder project
+* Documentation -- Sandcastle Help File Builder project.

 Chem object contains utility methods for quick access to frequently used functions.
 The methods' name are called after RDKit.
-They should work within C# interactive.
+They should work within C&#35; interactive.

 ```
     using System;